 Such phishing emails can be convincing, because they use the agency logo and urgent subject lines to make the end user think they need to take immediate action.
 Once the end user clicks on the link in the email, they could be taken to a fake form to get personal identifiable information or the link could launch malware on the user’s local machine.
 For employees using their work machines, this could cause a ripple effect, enabling further issues to the network or elevated access via the organization’s domain controller.
 How would a student, employee, staff member or nurse know to not click on the email or link?
+How can I prevent phishing attacks?
 There are some telltale signs and best practices that can help prevent phishing attempts from being successful.

-What are the telltale signs of phishing?
+What are the telltale signs of phishing attacks?

 There are some obvious signs that an email is a phishing attempt.
 Attackers are smart but do not always use the usual tone or greeting that you would expect to see from the sender.
 They tend to have an unusual sense of urgency coupled with bad grammar and spelling errors as well.